Life Insurance with Parkinson’s Disease.

 Can I qualify for life insurance if I’ve been diagnosed with Parkinson’s Disease?

 Yes, individuals who have been diagnosed with Parkinson’s Disease can and often will be able to qualify for a traditional term or whole life insurance policy.
-That said however, because Parkinson’s Disease is complex and serious pre-existing medical condition having been diagnosed with it is definitely going to “complicate” one’s life insurance application process.
+That said, however, because Parkinson’s Disease is a complex and serious pre-existing medical condition having been diagnosed with, it is definitely going to “complicate” one’s life insurance application process.

 Why do life insurance companies care if I’ve been diagnosed with Parkinson’s Disease?

 The main reason why most of the best life insurance companies are going to “care” if an individual has been diagnosed with Parkinson’s Disease is because suffering from Parkinson’s Disease can increase one’s risk of developing a wide variety of “secondary complications”.

 We wanted to take a moment and briefly discuss what Parkinson’s Disease is as well as highlight some of the most common symptoms/complications of this disease.
 This way, we can get a better idea of what a life insurance underwriter will be looking for when making their decision about your life insurance application.